-If your organisation are in control of its processes and everybody know them by heart, you can react to KPIs, because you can identify the problems in the organisation.
-You know there are process owners, you know you can initiate corrective actions, and you can rest reassured they will be carried out.
+If your organisation are in control of its processes and everybody knows them by heart, you can react to KPIs because you can identify the problems in the organisation.
+You know there are process owners, you can initiate corrective actions, and you can rest assured they will be carried out.

 Like Audi's mechanics could change the gearbox in less than four minutes, and the drivers could keep racing.

 If you base your growth strategy on these principles, you prime your company to act with agility in the market even when you have multiplied your staff headcount.